No Tags Found!

 From India, undefined

-Thou, it is rare that a once agreed-upon relieving date is changed at the last moment, but if you do not have written proof or an email from the concerned people in this regard, there is not much that you can do about it.
-Additionally, the separation policy would definitely state that the payment in lieu of would be as per the acknowledgment from the management.
+Though it is rare for a previously agreed-upon relieving date to be changed at the last moment, if you do not have written proof or an email from the concerned parties, there is not much you can do about it.
+Additionally, the separation policy would definitely state that the payment in lieu of notice would be as per the acknowledgment from the management.

 So, in the absence of written proof or a screenshot where the earlier date was visible on the online resignation module, you have only one option: to request the management to relieve you as per the earlier verbal confirmation.
-Even if you have an email from HR stating that the last date of working is a certain date, you can inform them that this was already accepted and thereby you cannot go back on the agreed contract.
+Even if you have an email from HR stating that the last working day is a certain date, you can inform them that this was already accepted and therefore you cannot go back on the agreed contract.

 From India, Mumbai